Hickey Park

 About the Location

-Established in 1947, the park was named in honor of David Hickey, the first St. Louisan to lose his life in World War I during the Battle of the Toul Sector on February 24, 1918.
+Found in the Baden neighborhood, Hickey Park has been serving local residents since 1947.
+It bears the name of David Hickey, the first St. Louisan who lost his life in World War I during the Battle of the Toul Sector on February 24, 1918 - a touching tribute to a hometown hero.

 All Features & Facilities